USEPA/CIP-service/docs/demo.md

 ## Demo Bundle

 The demo bundle is provided as an easy way to quickly stand up web interfaces to the provided API.
 EPA welcomes your additions to the sample set.
-However, in some case one might wish to forgo the extra server **and** yet occasionally run a demo to check a particular result.
+However, in some cases one might wish to forgo the extra server **and** yet occasionally run a demo to check a particular result.

 Assuming folks interested in CIP indexing also have a desktop GIS such ArcGIS Pro or [QGIS](https://qgis.org/en/site/index.html) available, the current set of included demos located [here](https://github.com/USEPA/CIP-service/tree/main/demo/nginx/html) can be run in a stand-alone fashion using the Python command prompt.
-To launch a local server, first change directory to the nginx location:
+To launch a local server, first change your directory to the nginx location:

 * cd \<\<my file location\>\>\CIP-service\demo\nginx
 * python -m http.server